Boerboel: History

-The Boerboel descends from an old Colonial cross-breed of mastiffs and bulldogs used both as a guard dog on remote farms and estates and for big game hunting, and known as the Boer Dog or Boer Hunting Dog.
+The Boerboel descends from an old colonial cross-breed of mastiffs and bulldogs used both as a guard dog on remote farms and estates and for big game hunting, and known as the Boer Dog or Boer Hunting Dog.
 An account from 1909 describes this cross-breed as the best dog for hunting leopards and baboons in packs; a leopard with a leg caught in a trap can be killed by a pack of them.
-The Standard Encyclopaedia of Southern Africa describes the Boer Mastiff as an excellent fighter; one killed a leopard in each of four single combats over a number of years, but was killed by a fifth.
+The Standard Encyclopaedia of Southern Africa describes the Boer Mastiff as an excellent fighter; one killed leopards in four single combats over a number of years, but was killed by a fifth.

 Breeding of the Boerboel began in the 1950s.
 A breed association, the Suid-Afrikaanse Boerboel Telersvereniging or South African Boerboel Breeders Association, was established in 1983.
 A new association, the South African Boerboel Breeders' Society, was formed in 2012 and registered with the Department of Agriculture, Forestry and Fisheries in 2014.

 Characteristics

 The Boerboel is a large dog, with a strong bone structure and well-developed muscles.
-The head is large, and the muzzle short.
+The head is large and the muzzle is short.

 The coat is short and sleek with dense hair coverage.
 The recognised colours are brindle, fawn, and brown; it may or may not have a black mask.
 There is one minor divergence between breed standards; the Kennel Union of South Africa does not accept black but SABBS does.

 The dogs show courage when threatened; they may display aggression toward other dogs or strangers.

 Health

 The Boerboel may develop hip or elbow dysplasia, vaginal hyperplasia, ectropion and entropion.
 Juvenile epilepsy (with attacks brought on by metabolic changes or stress) has been observed.

-A Boerboel's behaviour and comportment may change over time.

 Restrictions

-Ownership of the dog is limited by law in many countries: importation to Romania was prohibited in 2002, and ownership restricted to those with a court permit; the breed was banned in Denmark in 2010; in 2011 Russia designated it an "especially dangerous breed", subject to mandatory registration and certification; Ukraine has classified it as a dangerous dog, subject to mandatory microchipping, muzzle and civil liability insurance.
+Ownership of the dog is limited by law in many countries.
+Importation to Romania was prohibited in 2002, and ownership restricted to those with a court permit.
+The breed was banned in Denmark in 2010, in 2011 Russia designated it an "especially dangerous breed", subject to mandatory registration and certification, and Ukraine has classified it as a dangerous dog, subject to mandatory microchipping, muzzle and civil liability insurance.